 Resident Evil 2 (2019)

 Two Resident Evil entries on one list?
-Well, 2019’s remake of Resident Evil 2 is so good that we’d be remiss to not include it here.
+Well, 2019’s remake of Resident Evil 2 is so good that we’d be remiss to not include it here as one of the best PS4 games.
 The original Resident Evil 2 is regarded among the best in the series, so the remake needed to do well.
 Not only was it positively received, but it somehow kept the foundation of the original intact while modernizing it for current consoles and surpassing it in terms of quality.
 Gone are the static cameras and tank controls.
 Instead, we got a beautifully realized third-person horror game with some of the best audio design to date.
 It’s highly recommended to play this one with headphones, as it helps discern where enemies (like the terrifying Mr. X) are coming from.

 Its visuals are fantastic, focusing on realism and impressive lighting to help keep you immersed while playing.
 The remake offers a healthy blend of action, puzzles, and horror, giving you an impressive and varied experience.
 Its sequel, Resident Evil 3, released this year, which we enjoyed as well.
 Something about the pacing and horror elements of its predecessor stands out, though, making Resident Evil 2’s remake one of Capcom’s most impressive games.